mkyleUD/Caviness-HPC-Intro/_episodes/00-hpc-intro.md

 {: .challenge}

-Frequently, research problems that use computing can outgrow the desktop or laptop computer where they started:
+Frequently, research problems that use computing can outgrow the desktop or laptop computer where they start:

-* A statistics student wants to do cross-validate their model.
+* A statistics student wants to cross-validate their model.
 This involves running the model 1000 times -- but each run takes an hour.
 Running on their laptop will take over a month!
 * A genomics researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
 It's already challenging to open the